haskell-nix/hnix/README-design.md

 Having said that, I should mention that there are two different types of
 values: `NValue` and `NValueNF`.
 The former is created by evaluating an `NExpr`, and then latter by calling `normalForm` on an `NValue`.

+## Exception types

+Exception type and data constructors end with an `E`.